SnowConvert: Function References for Teradata¶

 SOURCE_STRING

-The string where the search will be conducted.
+The text string that will be searched.

 SEARCH_STRING